-Florence began her nursing career in 1956 as a practical nurse for German speaking individuals in their homes, learning nursing skills on the job by being mentored by her aunt.
-She began working in hospitals as a nurse's aide in 1959 and finally achieved her dream of being a nurse when she graduated from Hays County Memorial Hospital's first LVN class in 1966, and earned the highest score on the Texas State Boards in 1967.
-Her innate giftedness at both teaching and nursing was honored by being recruited to be a clinical instructor assisting the director of the vocational nursing program.
+Florence began her nursing career in 1956 as a practical nurse for German-speaking individuals in their homes, learning nursing skills on the job by being mentored by her aunt.
+She began working in hospitals as a nurse's aide in 1959, and she finally achieved her dream of becoming a nurse when she graduated from Hays County Memorial Hospital's first Licensed Vocational Nurse class in 1966 and earned the highest score on the Texas State Boards in 1967.
+Her innate giftedness at both teaching and nursing was honored by her recruitment as a clinical instructor to assist the director of the vocational nursing program.
 In addition, she was appointed to teach diabetes patient education and prenatal education in Spanish, her third language.
-Florence also worked as a relief nurse for a sanitarium in New Braunfels and worked in Menard, Texas, and Georgia, at sister hospitals for Adventist Health Systems.
+Florence also worked as a relief nurse for a sanitarium in New Braunfels.
+She also worked in Menard, Texas, and Georgia, at sister hospitals for Adventist Health Systems.

 2020-2021- Luisa Manu